 Even after applying the sibling rule, where there are not enough places to admit all the children falling within a particular criterion a distance measurement will also be used as a tiebreaker.
-Shortest distance measured as a straight line, from the Ordnance Survey coordinates for the parental home residence (including flats) to the school main entrance, using North Tyneside Council's Geographic Information System (GIS), with those living closer to the school receiving higher priority.
+Shortest distance measured as a straight line, from the centre of the parental home residence (including flats) to the centre of the school main entrance school, using North Tyneside Council's Geographic Information System (GIS), with those living closer to the school receiving higher priority.